 Some placeholder files won't function as placeholder files on the destination.
 OneDrive, for example, won't see a placeholder file that is outside of your OneDrive folder (i.e. on your startup disk) as a "true" placeholder file, and will not engage to download the file's data when you attempt to open it.
 CCC makes a best-effort attempt to not copy OneDrive placeholder files at all.
 Microsoft's OneDrive client software actively prevents applications from accessing those files — OneDrive placeholders are impossible to back up.

 Dropbox's placeholder files function correctly when you back them up from an APFS volume to another APFS volume, and when you back them up from an HFS+ volume to another HFS+ volume.
 Because Dropbox uses a different proprietary technique for creating the placeholder file on each volume format, though, these placeholder files won't behave correctly when transferred from one filesystem format to another.
+Dropbox placeholder files will also consume considerably more space on an HFS+ formatted destination.
+We recommend formatting the destination as APFS (in general), but especially if you have Dropbox placeholder files in your source data set.

 Google Drive File Stream uses yet another proprietary device for its placeholder files.
 These placeholder files (which include all Google Docs document formats) can't be opened by any application other than Google Drive, so CCC does not attempt to back them up.